octodns/octodns/docs/records.rst

 ``lenient=True``, octoDNS preserves its historical character-based chunking and quoting instead.
-This compatibility presentation text can be consumed by ``from_rdata_text()``, which decodes its character-string bytes as UTF-8 so the Unicode internal value round-trips.
+This compatibility presentation text can be consumed by ``from_rdata_text()``, which decodes its character-string bytes as UTF-8 so the Unicode internal value round-trips when every emitted character-string's UTF-8 encoding fits within the DNS 255-octet limit.
+Longer values can retain a historical character chunk whose UTF-8 encoding exceeds that limit; conforming RDATA parsers reject such output.
 Arbitrary non-UTF-8 character-string bytes are not supported because octoDNS's internal value contract is Unicode text.

 Migrating from ``rrs``
 ......................